AVSLab/basilisk/src/simulation/dynamics/Thrusters/thrusterStateEffector/thrusterStateEffector.rst

 The functionalities of this thruster implementation are identical to the ones seen in :ref:`thrusterDynamicEffector`.
 For a general description of the thruster implementation in Basilisk, namely how the forces and torques are computed, see that module's documentation.

 The main difference between the two thruster implementations comes from how the ``thrustFactor`` is computed and updated at each timestep.
 The ``thrustFactor`` is a parameter specific to each thruster and ranges from 0 to 1.
 It defines what the current magnitude of the thrust is: at 0 the thruster is off, and at 1 the thruster is at ``maxThrust``.
-While the previous thruster module computed the ``thrustFactor`` using on and off-ramps at the beginning and end of the thrusting maneuver, respectively, with a constant steady-state value of 1 in-between, this module updates that value through a first-order ordinary differencial equation.
+While the previous thruster module computed the ``thrustFactor`` using on and off-ramps at the beginning and end of the thrusting maneuver, respectively, with a constant steady-state value of 1 in-between, this module updates that value through a first-order ordinary differential equation.

 The state variable used in this state effector is :math:`\kappa`, which is a vector of ``thrustFactors`` for each thruster.
-As with the old thruster module, the ``addThruster`` method augments the vector of thruster inside the module.
+As with :ref:`thrusterDynamicEffector`, the ``addThruster()`` method augments the vector of thruster inside the module.
 However, for this module the state vector :math:`\kappa` is also augmented in this method.

 Let :math:`\kappa_i` correspond to the ``thrustFactor`` of the i-th thruster.
 It has two governing differential equations, depending on whether a thrust command is present or not.
 The differential equation when thrusting is given by